Skin Care Emulsion – Complete Guide

 Heal Your Skin Barrier

-When the skin barrier isn’t nourished, it can lead to various uncomfortable symptoms like impurities, redness, texture, acne, and more.
+When the skin barrier isn’t nourished, it can lead to various uncomfortable symptoms, including impurities, redness, changes in texture, acne, and more.

 Emulsions can contain barrier-repairing ingredients like ceramides to keep irritation at bay and lock in hydration.